Porama6400/RA-Scoreboard/README.md

 ### 3. Open Admin Panel and Board Panel
  use the same access key to control Board Panel from Admin Panel

- ## PS.
- As a programmer.
-We feel very grateful to worked on this project until it's done.
-Thanks to Grade 12 student that gave us a chance and We did it! all of us.
-Thanks for your hard working along the week.
-Thanks for everythings that you did in Programming Club.
-Hope you guys can get into a good University as you expected.

- -Hope you read soon [wit03](https://github.com/wit03)